FYDE-S2020/arduino-lab-1-JoeLawler23/README.md

     delay(offTime);
 }
   ```
 7. Replace the timedBlink function call in the loop.
-Use for loops to count up and down and calls the dimmer code every iteration with a new duty value.
+Use for loops to count up and down and call the dimmer code every iteration with a new duty value.
 Set the frequency to 100.
 Observe the fading effect with your logic analyzer and take a screenshot.
 9. Now, reduce the frequency (starting at 100Hz) in 10Hz increments by changing the freq argument when you call the function.
 Observe the unwanted behavior. _What is going wrong?
 Brainstorm some solutions.
 Dimmers exist in the real world.
 What is their solution?_
 9. When you’re done, commit your new code and push.